xFrednet/3D-Packman/a04_3d-terrain/.docs/report.md

 #### 3.3.1 Vertex shader
 I've tried to reduce the vertex data as much as possible and I ended up just passing the texture coordinate of this vertex for height_map.
 The vertex shader than samples the color of the height_map at the given coordinate and divides the sum of the RGB values by three.
 This returns a value between 0.0 for pitch black and 1.0 for snow white.

 The texture coordinates are used for the x and z value of the position and the y is set via the height_map.
 This vertex position is than scaled by some defined constants in the vertex shader.
 This gives us a Terrain that is varying in height.
+Note that an offset is added to the y value to have the water level be at 0.0.
+The actual terrain height can range from -30.0 to 70.0.
 The shader also apples the transformation matrix to the position.

 I, le Fred, also wanted to have a color effect depending on the height of the terrain.
 I first defined several materials I want to have to the different height.
 I than needed to select two materials to interpolate between.
 This is done by using the previous height value and scaling it my the amount of defined materials.
 In our case 5.
 This gives us a value in the range from 0.0 and 5.0.
 This value is than simply converted into an integer and used as an index for the material list.
 The fraction is directly used in the interpolation as an added bonus.